Diploma of Counselling

 Recognition Of Prior Learning (RPL)

-Recognition of prior learning will be assessed as per the VET Student Handbook and the TLP005 Recognition of Prior Learning Policy, available here.
+Recognition of prior learning will be assessed as per the Course Information Handbook and the TLP005 Recognition of Prior Learning Policy, available here.

 FAQ